 Smith was accused of infiltrating councils across the North of England and corruptly forcing them to give business to architect John Poulson.
 Smith used £500,000 of Poulson’s money as bribes.
 Smith ruled with an iron hand and was described as a “demagogue”.
 He ended his life championing pensioners’ rights from the 14th floor council flat in a block he had built.

-Get Carter was a flop on its release, described by critics as “soulless and nastily erotic…virtuoso viciousness”, a “sado-masochistic fantasy”, that “one would rather wash one’s mouth out with soap than recommend it.”
-Since then Get Carter has become arguably the greatest British crime film ever made.
+Incredibly Get Carter was not a box office hit on its first release.
+This was in large part down to the stupidity of the critics who described the movie as “soulless and nastily erotic…virtuoso viciousness”, a “sado-masochistic fantasy”, that “one would rather wash one’s mouth out with soap than recommend it.”
+Of course, since then Get Carter has been rightly reappraised by a younger generation who have hailed Michael Caine’s chilling and utterly compelling performance as Carter, which has led to the movie being described as a classic of modern cinema and arguably the greatest British crime film ever made.